 This is a case of better safe than sorry.
 Most common household cleaners contain chemicals that don’t exactly play nicely with different polymers and resins holding the stone aggregate together, and that bond can be broken down over time.
 Plus, it’s important to remember that our countertops spend a lot of time as food-prep surfaces, and some of these caustic chemicals aren’t exactly the kind of thing most people want mixing in with their food.

 One kind of cleaner I’d like to call out specifically to avoid is dish soap.
 Yes, it’s convenient to use, as you pretty much always have it on tap right next to your counters, but dish soap isn’t formulated to clean quartz, granite or any other stone surface, and it can have a gradual hazing effect on your counter.
-All of the above is why it’s important to use a cleaner that is formulated specifically for use on quartz, such as Granite Gold Quartz Brite®, which is non-toxic, pH balanced, streak free and completely biodegradable.
+All of the above is why it’s important to use a cleaner that is formulated specifically for use on quartz, such as Granite Gold Quartz Brite®, which is pH balanced and streak free.

 3. Don’t Scrub with Harsh Scouring Pads